CharlesCarley/FileTools/README.md

 Files are 32/64 bit safe and saved in native byte order.
 If the byte order varies between the file version and the loading platform.
 The bytes will be swapped to native endian.

-All structure variables saved in the tables must be four-byte aligned.
+All structure members saved in the tables must be four-byte aligned.

 Pointer addresses at the time of saving are written to the file.
 Then during loading, the saved addresses will be used to relink the new data being read.